Journal Prompts for Beltane

 More About Beltane

-Now that you have plenty of Beltane journal prompts, would you like to learn more about this festive season?
+Now that you have plenty of Beltane journal prompts, would you like to learn more about this festive season at the halfway point between the spring equinox and the summer solstice?
 Here are some places to start.

 Beltane Meditation.
 A spring planting meditation perfect for the Beltane season.